cogimon/cogimon.github.io/software/gettingstarted.md

 ### Software Installation

-CoSimA is modeled in a Cognitive Interaction Toolkit (CITk) distribution for easily replication, which is available [here](https://toolkit.cit-ec.uni-bielefeld.de/systems/versions/cogimon-minimal-simulation-distribution-nightly).
+[CoSimA](https://toolkit.cit-ec.uni-bielefeld.de/systems/versions/cogimon-minimal-simulation-distribution-nightly) is modeled in a [Cognitive Interaction Toolkit (CITk)](https://toolkit.cit-ec.uni-bielefeld.de/) distribution for easily replication, which is available [here](https://toolkit.cit-ec.uni-bielefeld.de/systems/versions/cogimon-minimal-simulation-distribution-nightly).
 It has so far been tested on:

-* Ubuntu Trusty (LTS 14.04) using Gazebo 6.5 / (LTS 7.1) and OROCOS-RTT 2.8
+* Ubuntu Trusty (LTS 14.04, 64 Bit) using Gazebo 6.5 / (LTS 7.1) and OROCOS-RTT 2.8

 * OS X Yosemite (10.10) / El Capitan (10.11) using Gazebo (LTS 7.1) and OROCOS-RTT 2.8

 The following configurations will be supported / tested soon:

-* Ubuntu Xenial (16.04) using Gazebo (LTS 7.1) and OROCOS-RTT 2.9
+* Ubuntu Xenial (LTS 14.04, 64 Bit) using Gazebo (LTS 7.1) and OROCOS-RTT 2.9

 * OS X El Capitan (10.11) using Gazebo (LTS 7.1) and OROCOS-RTT 2.9